The Value Of Shared Experiences

 Now that we understand the emotional benefits of seeking out opportunities to share our experiences, it’s time to consider the physical and cognitive health benefits.
 After all, if you’re going to live longer, and feel a greater sense of satisfaction and happiness, it makes sense that your physical and cognitive health match your emotional state.

-The good news is there is a strong association between meaningful relationships help us navigate loneliness, lowering the risk of heart attacks, strokes, depression and anxiety, as well as slowing down cognitive disease and dementia.
+The good news is there is a strong association between meaningful relationships and helping us navigate loneliness, lowering the risk of heart attacks, strokes, depression and anxiety, as well as slowing down cognitive disease and dementia.
 Dr. Carla Perissinotto confirms loneliness refers to “the discrepancy between actual and desired relationships” and explains, as we’ve noted earlier, that loneliness “gets to the quality of the relationship” and the “meaningfulness of the activity,” backing up Mark Leary’s and Roy Baumeister’s theory that regular meaningful contact is best.

 Sharing experiences is, for most of us, a very natural desire.
-Scientifically-speaking our brains are wired to form social connections and empathise with others and most of us have had that moment when someone elses laughter makes us laugh, or their enthusiasm and curiosity draws us closer.
+Scientifically-speaking our brains are wired to form social connections and empathise with others and most of us have had that moment when someone else’s laughter makes us laugh, or their enthusiasm and curiosity draws us closer.

 As we age, it is important to continue to seek out and create shared experiences.
 Whether it’s with old friends or new, those your own age or younger members of the family, take time every day to pay attention to moments for meaningful conversations, find opportunities to laugh, a lot, and remember, happiness is not something that happens to you, it is created by you.